agster27/unpackerr.github.io/docs/downloaders/usenet.md

 # SabNZBd

-In the categories tab, there's a processing option - this is what causes sab to unpack the files instead of unpackerr.
-Select an option that isn't `default` or `+unpack`.
+In the categories tab, there's a processing option.
+This is what causes sab to unpack the files instead of unpackerr.
+Select an option that is not `default` nor `+unpack`.

 # NZBGet